 This machine learning algorithm will parse the AIS data to detect and categorize anomalies which will help maritime authorities gain deeper knowledge on risky vessels.

 Most vessels out at sea don’t have fraud detection that can prevent against spoofing.
-This machine can learn and detect changes via the data it receives, which could potentially aid in collision avoidance.
-By gathering information on high-risk vessels, it enables watch standers to make better decisions at sea.
+Automated anomaly detection could potentially aid in collision avoidance.
+By gathering information on high-risk vessels, it also enables watch standers to make better decisions at sea.

 E. Scope of the Thesis